Should older adults walk regularly?

 The program given to the participants followed the recommendations for adults; 150 minutes of moderate movement, and 75 minutes of high intensity workouts every week.
 However, most people living in the United Stated do not workout half as much as the recommended amount.
 Older people avoid exercising at higher rates.

-How to enhance your mobility as you age
+How to keep your mobility as you age

 Cardinal, from the previous research, stated that it is essential for older adults to walk more than they already do.
 They need to realize that exercising can significantly progress and improve the quality of their lives by enhancing and using their movement ability for as long as possible.
 Cardinal stated that many older adults believe that as you age, you should relax and avoid physical movement.
 They believe that if they workout and move a lot, it could be dangerous.
 However, they can always only do the minimum amount recommended if meeting the minimum requirements is reachable for their capabilities.
 Always consult your physician before starting to workout to ensure that you do not work too hard to quick and cause harm.
 The study participants were told to start slow and as time goes by, they can increase the intensity of their workouts so that their bodies adjust.
 Some of the participants were able to get rid of their canes after only six months of working out.